Yax Lizard: Description

 Blogger Han Han said that Yax lizards live in the area between Gurbantünggüt Desert and Irtysh River, north to Dzungaria, Xinjiang.
 They eat snails and even mice.
 They also arrive the riverine area of Irtysh River to eat dead fishes, river crabs, frogs and so on every year from April to June.

 Response

 Han Han held a contest on his blog asking for submissions of alternative lyrics to the song, keeping the original chorus line of "What is yakexi?
 What is yakexi?
-The Chinese Communist Party's policies are yakexi."
+The Communist Party's policies are yakexi."
 Submissions included lyrics mocking the original song by describing things such as bad housing situations and high tuition prices.

 To demonstrate their dissatisfaction towards Chinese government's propaganda, some netizens name the species as "Yakshit" by the Chinese character's pronunciation.